IMAGE VIA @MTSPOKANE | INSTAGRAM

 Whether you stay on the west side or head east of the mountains, you’ll have a blast skiing down the mountains all season long.
-Start waxing your skis and getting those bindings just right now.
+Start waxing your skis now!

 While Crystal Mountain is about two hours southeast from the city, many locals will argue it’s the only place to ski.
-It’s proudly Washington state’s largest ski mountain, and it shows with over 50 groomed runs.
+It’s proudly Washington state’s largest ski mountain, and it shows with over 80 trails.
 High-speed chairlifts will whisk you to the top of the mountain, where you’ll get an incredible view of the surrounding mountains before speeding down to the bottom.
-Drive time: two hours from downtown

 It’ll take you about 2.5 hours to drive northeast of Seattle to Mt.
-Baker, but this mountain is the closest place to the Canadian border that you can ski on (wave ‘hi’ to the friends up north).
+Baker, but this mountain is the closest place to the Canadian border that you can ski (wave ‘hi’ to the friends up north).
 The drive is well worth it — the area annually averages the most snowfall in the whole world.
 Plus, make sure to visit in February for the largest snowboarding race in the world, the Legendary Banked Slalom.
-Drive time: 2.5 hours from downtown

 Skip the lines at Stevens and make the drive to visit White Pass.
 This small mountain only has eight lifts, but you’ll love being able to quickly go down the mountain all day.
 If you’re an adventurer, there’s a terrain park to practice your skills on as well.